Maximizing the potential of young talent

 The BNP Paribas Graduate Programs have three distinct pathways:

-- The Excellence Program is a strong career booster in the Group’s various businesses, featuring a mentoring component
+- The Excellence Program (unavailable link) is a strong career booster in the Group’s various businesses, featuring a mentoring component

-- The Digital Path programs of International Financial Services (IFS) and Corporate & Institutional Banking (CIB) are focused on developing digital expertise in banking professions
+- The Digital Path (unavailable link) programs of International Financial Services (IFS) and Corporate & Institutional Banking (CIB) are focused on developing digital expertise in banking professions

 Hired immediately through long-term contracts, participants in each pathway complete an immersive and personalized curriculum composed of three professional development assignments, each lasting six months.
 The rotation is co-constructed based on the needs of the bank’s businesses and the skills or interests of each participant.
 As full team members, participants quickly gain experience and specific skills by working directly with their peers and senior employees in the entity.
 As soon as they are hired, participants also become members of a “trainee class” to promote joint development, experience-sharing and to help build skills as a group.
 Recruiting programs are open to candidates of all nationalities, though they take place in France (with some exceptions).